Common

 Methods

-2. join(T[] arr, String str) - Join array with delimiter
+1. join(T[] arr, String str) - Join an array with a delimiter

-3. join(List<T> list, String str) - Join list with delimiter
+2. join(List<String> list, String str) - Join a string list with a delimiter

-4. join(List<String> list, String tpl, String str) - Join with template formatting
+3. join(List<String> list, String tpl, String str) - Format and join a string list

 3. Templating